Clinical Conference Series 2025-2026

 Each month, a different faculty member is responsible for the program and selects a topic of his or her own professional interest.
 The format of the day includes a lecture on a particular theme followed by videotaped clinical sessions that illustrate the topic.
 After each presentation there is ample time for discussion and participation by the registrants.
 The format with its changing topics provides an opportunity to hear different perspectives on Bowen theory applied to a broad range of clinical problems.

-Registration for the 2024-2025 Virtual Conference Package is now available via Eventbrite. *The individual conferences will have registration available shortly.
-All dates with presenter topics and links for registration are listed below.
-The season starts with a hybrid clinical conference on Thursday, November 7th, 2024.
-(This conference is the day before the 61st Annual Symposium).
+Registration for the 2025-2026 Virtual Conference Package is now available via Eventbrite. *The individual conferences will have registration available shortly.
+The season starts with a hybrid clinical conference on Thursday, November 6, 2025.
+(This conference is the day before the 62st Annual Symposium).

 Sign up for our newsletter for registration updates for future conferences.